 THE DNA OF BETTER DECISIONS

-Through the use of Sentient’s massively scaled computation infrastructure and advancements in evolutionary computation, we have created an intelligent system we call Evolutionary Intelligence™.
+Through the use of Sentient’s massively scaled computation infrastructure and advancements in evolutionary computation, we have created an intelligent platform called LEAF™: Light Evolutionary Algorithm Framework.

-Our evolutionary intelligence technology is breaking new ground in the modern AI era where we are applying previously academic work to create breakthroughs in the fields of investment and medical research.
+LEAF is breaking new ground in the modern AI era where we are applying previously academic work to create breakthroughs in the fields of investment, digital commerce, agriculture and medical research.

 In the past, EC typically converged rapidly, within a few hours on a few CPUs.
 Using our patented technology, we have managed to scale EC to run through trillions of generations across millions of CPUs to create a system powerful enough to solve some of the world’s most complex problems.